 Do Businesses Need Revenue Projections to Get Funded?

-Many businesses are hesitant to take out loans because they don’t know what their future will look like.
+Many businesses hesitate to take out loans because they don’t know what their future will look like.
 What if a series of unforeseen expenses arise when they’re supposed to be making monthly payments?
 It’s entirely understandable for anticipate these circumstances in the near future.
-But that just means you have to factor them into your projections for demand and revenue.
+But that means you have to factor them into your projections for demand and revenue.